ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 # The ohttp SvcParamKey {#svc-param}

-The "ohttp" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can be accessed as a target using an associated gateway.
+The "ohttp" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB RR can be accessed as a target using an associated gateway.
 The service that is queried by the client hosts one or more target resources.